mspncp/gosu-wiki/To Do.md

   * Redesign (see forum) drawing interface

 ## Gosu .app Wrapper
-  * Add Ashton as a gem
+  * Add 'ashton' as a gem, replace 'ruby-opengl2' by 'opengl'
   * Modify Rakefile to not ruin the installed ruby2.0.0 afterwards
   * Use MacBook Pro to build Ruby app for Intel 10.5
   * Add Rubygems to .app wrapper with  RUBYLIB='' (so it doesn't use a local version), RUBYOPT = '', GEM\_PATH = 'runtime\_path/to/vendor'